Mike014/AI-Echo-Narrative-Research/README.md

 **⚠️ CONTENT WARNING — MATURE AUDIENCES ONLY (18+)**

-*Dialoghi con un'Eco* is a **psychological exploration of self-destruction, isolation, and the slow unraveling of identity**.
+*Dialoghi con un’Eco — Agentic Silence Narrative* is a **psychological exploration of self-destruction, isolation, and the slow unraveling of identity**.

 This work is directly inspired by the lives and deaths of artists who struggled with—and ultimately succumbed to—internal darkness: **Kurt Cobain, Layne Staley, Heath Ledger, Chester Bennington**.
 It examines the psychology of **slow suicide**—not as a sudden act, but as a **gradual disappearance** of the self through isolation, addiction to pain, and the seductive voice of self-annihilation.